 7 – Frame your Subject

-Look for a way of putting a frame within a frame, like a doorway or a window, or like in the photo below; a bluebell flower.
-All of this adds context to your photos and tells the viewer a little more about whats going on and where the photo was taken.
-Not only does this add a sense of depth to a photo, but it also adds another interesting element that the photo didn’t have before.
+Framing can add context to your photos, telling the viewer a little more about what’s going on and where the photo was taken.
+Not only does this add a sense of depth but also another element of interest that the photo didn’t have before.

 8 – Get your White Balance Right!